khulnasoft/integrations-core/gunicorn/README.md

 ### Installation

-The Datadog Agent's Gunicorn check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Gunicorn servers.
+The Khulnasoft Agent's Gunicorn check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your Gunicorn servers.

-The Gunicorn check requires your Gunicorn app's Python environment to have the [`setproctitle`][3] package; without it, the Datadog Agent reports that it cannot find a `gunicorn` master process (and hence, cannot find workers, either).
+The Gunicorn check requires your Gunicorn app's Python environment to have the [`setproctitle`][3] package; without it, the Khulnasoft Agent reports that it cannot find a `gunicorn` master process (and hence, cannot find workers, either).
 Install the `setproctitle` package in your app's Python environment if you want to collect the `gunicorn.workers` metric.

 ### Configuration